-18.17 Domestic Violence Leave
+18.8 Domestic Violence Leave

-Domestic Violence Leave which allows victims of domestic violence, sexual assault, or stalking to take reasonable leave from work (paid or unpaid) to take care of legal or law enforcement needs and obtain health care will be provided to employees as allowed by law.
+Domestic Violence Leave which allows victims of domestic violence, sexual assault, or stalking to take reasonable leave from work (paid or unpaid) to take care of legal or law enforcement needs and obtain health care will be provided to employees as allowed by law, and in accordance with HRPPM 10.21.

-ARTICLE 19.
-UNION WORK REPLACEMENT
+Article 19 - Union Work Replacement

+19.1 Time Off

+A Union official who is an employee in the bargaining unit will be granted time off with pay while conducting business vital to the employees of the Department provided the following:

+- a) Members notify the Employer at least 24 hours prior to the time off period. - b) Members, on behalf of the Union, provide an acceptable replacement to the Chief or his/her designee so that the Employer can properly staff the Department during the time off period. - c) The wage cost to the Employer is no greater than the cost that would have been incurred had the Union official not taken time off.

+Other members of the bargaining unit may be granted time off with pay, consistent with the above three (3) conditions, when mutually agreed between the Union and the Fire Chief or his/her designee.

+19.2 Release from Duty

-- 19.1 A Union official who is an employee in the bargaining unit will be granted time off with pay while conducting business vital to the employees of the Department provided the following: - a) Members notify the Employer at least twenty-four (24) hours prior to the time off period. - b) Members, on behalf of the Union, provide an acceptable replacement to the Chief or his/her designee so that the Employer is able to properly staff the Department during the time off period. - c) The wage cost to the Employer is no greater than the cost that would have been incurred had the Union official not taken time off. - d) When the Union is unable to obtain an officer for Union Work Replacement (UWR) then the officer count restriction will be relaxed to allow the Union to provide a qualified replacement for a period not to exceed ten (10) hours with the approval of the Battalion Commander.
-Other members of the bargaining unit may be granted time off with pay, consistent with the above three (3) conditions, when mutually agreed between the Union and the Fire Chief or his/her designee. - 19.2 The Employer agrees to release from duty and to provide shift coverage for Union representatives whose attendance is required for the following activities involving the Employer: - a) All joint investigations involving alleged violations of Department operating standards. - b) Emergency incidents involving serious injury and/or fatalities to Union members. - c) Contract Negotiations: - Contingent upon sufficient staffing being available the day of the meeting so backfill is not required. - Cost neutral to the City, so as to not incur extra cost to the City. - The Union agrees to cover any extra costs. - As deemed appropriate by the Chief of the Department or his/her designee. - 19.3 The President of the Union, or his/her designee, will provide a list of required representative(s) as needed.
-Members participating in the above listed events who are not on duty, or not scheduled to work, shall participate as representatives of the Union, on Union time, and at the expense of the Union. - 19.4 Department operational staffing levels will not be reduced for the purpose of providing coverage for representative(s) required to appear at the above activities.
+The Employer agrees to release from duty and to provide shift coverage for Union representatives whose attendance is required for the following activities involving the Employer:

+- a) All joint investigations involving alleged violations of Department operating standards. - b) Emergency incidents involving serious injury and/or fatalities to Union members. - c) Contract Negotiations: - c.1 Contingent upon sufficient staffing being available the day of the meeting so backfill is not required. - c.2 Cost neutral to the City, so as to not incur extra cost to the City. - c.3 The Union agrees to cover any extra costs. - c.4 As deemed appropriate by the Chief of the Department or his/her designee.

-ARTICLE 20.
-PREVAILING RIGHTS
+The President of the Union or his/her designee will provide a list of required representatives as needed per event.
+Members participating in the above listed events who are not on duty, or not scheduled to work, shall participate as representatives of the Union, on Union time, and at the expense of the Union.

+Article 20 - Prevailing Rights

-The City agrees that a continuing duty to bargain exists as to those enumerated rights that affect wages, hours and working conditions within the meaning of RCW Chapter 41.56.
-The Union has not waived any bargaining right available under RCW Chapter 41.56, including either decision or effects bargaining, and there are no clear and unmistakable waiver in this Article.
+The City agre es that a co ontinuin g du ty to barg ain exists as to tho se enu merated l rig hts that aff ect wages s, h ours and working conditions within the meaning of RCW Chapter 41.56 except as otherwise provided in this Agre ement.

+Article 21 - Management Rights